don1997/CSCI1010-Project-1-Fast-Food-Checkout/FlowChart and Instructions/INSTRUCTIONS.md

 * After the user has their total displayed the program is reset and ready for the next user.

 ### WARNING
-If user enters character elements other than integers such as characters or strings.
+If user enters elements other than integers such as characters or strings.
 Use ctrl+c to terminate program.